Allegheny-Computer-Science-102-F2018/cs102f2018-lab05-starter-comp-group-2/writing/ideas.md

 ### Idea 1
 1) Explain your idea for a class project.

+A study of the usefulness of web scrapers in data accumulation.

 2) How is the idea connected to computer science?

+The use of web scrapers to gather data is very common in computer science and there are many different tools that already exist.
+The main one for Python is BeautifulSoup, but still has its limitations.

 3) What is the article's reference to support this idea?
 Note: Articles are no older than five years

+*A primer on theory-driven web scraping: Automatic extraction of big data from the Internet for use in psychological research*

 4) What is the central thesis to the article?

+The central idea of the article is the exploration of web scrapers and their uses in different areas, mainly psychology.

 5) How will this article support your idea?

 ### Idea 2